CS461-Guitar-Tuner/Guitar-Tuner/index.md

 # Guitar Tuner Project

-A brief guide into our project journey.

 ---

+## Welcome

+This website contains the documentation for our Guitar Tuner Project.
+Each page covers a different part or our process.

+Use the links below to navigate through the project.

+---

-## Meet the Team
+## Meet the Team!

 <style>
 .team-table img {